The Evolution of Card Collecting

 Goudey, of course, was the heavy hitter.
 But others, such as National Chicle, U.S. Caramel, Delong, and Gum, Inc., provided stiff competition.

 Arguably the biggest takeaway from the gum card era is that the designs of the cards changed drastically.
 Instead of a small rectangular shape, these cards now took the form of more of a square card printed on thicker stock — sort of a precursor to what they would look like in vintage Bowman and Topps issues to come later.
+Other earlier American tobacco cards did use this shape.
+However, the 1930s gum card era is really when the shape of most cards made a decided shift.

 This era is also important as we saw some other sports being prominently featured, such as football and basketball.